felicianotech/hyperparticle.github.io/_posts/2017-11-29-2d-physics-shapes.md

   <iframe class="iframe-responsive" src="https://gfycat.com/ifr/OpenLimpingKoodoo" scrolling="no" frameborder="0"></iframe>
 </div>

 So let's do the same thing in Unity!
-Conveniently, Unity has excellent support for 2D physics, so implementing a basic prototype is very simple to do.
+Conveniently, Unity has excellent support for 2D physics, so implementing a basic prototype is fairly simple to do.

 There are 4 parts to this post: